Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 We will be covering the scaling pillars that most independent artists either ignore completely or throw money at them randomly and then complain when nothing sticks:

 Paid advertising (Facebook, Instagram, TikTok, YouTube, Spotify).
-Not vague “boosting posts,” but proper campaigns targeting people who’ll actually save your tracks and show up to gigs.
+Not vague “boosting posts,” but proper campaigns targeting people who’ll save your tracks and show up to gigs.
 We’ll cover testing frameworks, kill criteria for failing ads, and realistic budgets that won’t bankrupt you after one campaign.

 Influencer and community partnerships, the unglamorous truth about finding collaborators who aren’t just mining your audience for their own growth.
 This has to be reciprocal.
 Micro-influencers, playlist swaps, skill trades, and long-term relationships that compound over months, not one-off shoutouts you paid £200 for and get 14 streams.

-Here’s what scaling actually requires:
+What scaling requires:

 Budgeting an allocation you’re comfortable losing whilst you test what works (think £100-300 monthly to start, not £5 on a boosted post).